polterguy/polterguy.github.io/tutorials/how-to-embed-ai-chatbot/index.md

 title: How to embed your AI chatbot
 ---

 When you're done with creating your machine learning type, and you've quality assured its content, it is time to embed the AI chatbot on your website.
 This is easily accomplished if you can somehow add a JavaScript inclusion tag on your site.
 All modern CMS systems have this capability, but the process differs for different platforms, so please check up your system specifically for how to achieve this before proceeding.
-This tutorial will explain the different query parameters and settings, allowing you to easily create the correct JavaScript embed code, but it will not dive into internals related to specific systems such as WordPress, Umbraco, or Joomla etc.

 ## The embed form